gaxxx/KotlinRustProto/README.md

 # What's more
 My first goal is to embed a high performance kvstore into Kotlin, namely lmdb, sled, etc.
-Then it goes to what it likes now after some iterations and could do some little more things. [here](https://blog.gaxxx.me/kotin-with-rust/) is how I make it work step by step...
+Then it goes to what it likes now after some iterations and could do some more. [here](https://blog.gaxxx.me/kotin-with-rust/) is how I make it work step by step...

-Also as it works in this demo
+As it works in this demo
 run each function for 10000 times, and here is the result, in my real phone (Xiaomi 10).